root221/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

-The first image might be difficult to classify because ...
+The fifth image might be difficult to classify because the frame was a red triangle and the frame of the "Road work" sign was also red triangle.
+The sign with red triangle frame seems to be easily wrong classified.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).